prestevez/prestevez.github.io/content/en/post/r-package-tutorial/index.md

 # Pre-requisites

-You don't need to be an R expert to be able to follow the tutorial, but you do to be at least a little familiar with R (or another scripting language, such as python).
+You don't need to be an R expert to be able to follow the tutorial, but you do need to be at least a little familiar with R (or another scripting language, such as python).

 Also, you need to have the following software installed: